mauriciopaiva12/Information-Collector-v2.0/README.md

 <p>

- Within the moment I will start the construction of the complete category, starting with the Brute Force DNS and bringing it to the repository as soon as possible.
+ As the construction of the Brute Force DNS has been completed, I will start the construction of a domain directory discovery system.

 </p>